-For 2017/18 the Council is trialing the provision of additional funds (subject to budget availability) of up to a further £10,000 being available to enable all the mandatory DFG-eligible works, as recommended by the Occupational Therapist, to be carried out.
+For 2018/19 the Council is trialing the provision of additional funds (subject to budget availability) of up to a further £20,000 being available to enable all the mandatory DFG-eligible works, as recommended by the Occupational Therapist, to be carried out.

-This policy change has been introduced in recognition of the fact that extremely complex adaptation cases, mainly for children, involving ground floor extensions plus specialist equipment, are now resulting in quotes which exceed £30,000.
+This policy change has been introduced in recognition of the fact that extremely complex adaptation cases, mainly for children, involving extensions plus specialist equipment, are now resulting in quotes which exceed to statutory maximum grant of £30,000.